chromium/chromium/styleguide/c++/checks.md

 that these are in fact commonly reached.
 Prefer `NOTREACHED_NORETURN()` in new code, while we migrate the preexisting cases to it with care.
 See https://crbug.com/851128.

-We reserve the right to make any `DCHECK()` or `NOTREACHED()` statements fatal in production builds, subject to performance and code-size constraints.

 Below are some examples to explore the choice of `CHECK()` and its variants: